qfes/rdeck/README.md

 Some notable differences to `{mapdeck}`:

 * `{rmarkdown}` HTML reports made with `{rdeck}` are typically an order of magnitude smaller in file size than `{mapdeck}`.
-  - Thanks to column-major data storage, and automatic filtering of data that is not used in the map.
+  - Thanks to column-major data storage, client-side visual attributes scaling, client-side tooltip formatting, and automatic filtering of data that is not used in the map.
 * Tidy evaluation is supported for column specifications.
 * Extensive validation of layer properties in R is preferred, rather than throwing errors in the browser.
 * `{ggplot2}` style `scale_` functions that perform common layer data transformations and automatically generate [legends](https://anthonynorth.github.io/rdeck/reference/scale.html#legend) with appropriate untransformed tick marks.